February 18-20, 2022

 - Scouts are expected to wear their uniform when required.

 - Common courtesy with cars/noise during the Arrow of Light ceremony and Scouts Own Service

 After registering/check-in, campers can temporarily park cars by their designated campsites.
 Unload all camping gear adjacent to campsite , then immediately move vehicle (trailers included) to the central parking area.
 Campers can then return to campsite and set up camp.
 Friday evening, all vehicles should be parked at central parking area before cracker barrel at 10:00 pm, but no later than 10:30 pm.
 For campers arriving on Saturday morning, Troop 1377 will provide carts for participants to haul their camping gear from the central parking area to their campsite to minimize safety hazards.

 Garbage and Trash

-Any damage to camp property, equipment, or other items will be the financial responsibility of the den leader.
+Any damage to camp property, staff area tents, equipment, or other items will be the financial responsibility of the den leader.

 Attendees are not to cut down or cut branches from any live trees.
 There are many young trees that have been planted in recent years so that others who follow us will have shade and protection.
 Please be careful of these saplings and young trees and do everything you can to protect them.
 Scouts found damaging or defacing trees will be asked to leave the event.

-Each den must furnish its own food, ice, cook stove, propane, or charcoal.
+Each den must furnish its own food, ice, cook stove, propane, firewood, or charcoal.
+Cooking fires are to be in fire rings.
 Using the patrol method for meal planning and duty responsibilities during the event.
 The den/pack should plan to cook and clean as a group.
 Meal suggestions:

-- Saturday lunch: warm meal or bag lunch.
+- Saturday lunch: non-cooking meal requiring minimal preparation.

 Knives and Axes